-- NARNING: This appliance is equipped for (natural or propane) gas.
-Field conversion is not permitted. - WARNING: Do not use any accessory not approved for use with this heater. - WARNING: Any change to this heater or its controls can be dangerous. - Do not place clothing or other flammable material on or near the appliance.
-Never place any objects on the heater. - Due to high temperatures, heater should be kept out of traffic and away from furniture and draperies.

-- Surface of heater becomes very hot when running.
+- ★WARNING: This appliance is equipped for propane gas.
+Field conversion is not permitted. - MARNING: Do not use any accessory not approved for use with this heater. - WARNING: Any change to this heater or its controls can be dangerous. - Do not place clothing or other flammable material on or near the appliance. - Due to high temperatures, heater should be kept out of traffic and away from furniture and draperies. - Surface of heater becomes very hot when running.
 Keep children and adults away from hot surfaces to avoid burns or clothing ignition.
 Heater will remain hot for a time after shutdown.
-Allow heater surfaces to cool before handling. - Young children should be carefully supervised when they are in the same room with heater. - Make sure grille guard is in place before running heater.
-If screen or grille guard is removed for servicing it must be replaced prior to operating the heater. - Keep the appliance area clear and free from combustible materials, gasoline, and other flammable vapors and liquids.
+Allow heater surfaces to cool before handling.

+- Young children should be carefully supervised when they are in the same room with heater. - Make sure grille guard is in place before running heater.
+If screen or grille guard is removed for servicing it must be replaced prior to operating the heater. - Keep the appliance area clear and free from combustible materials, gasoline, and other flammable vapors and liquids. - Children and adults should be alerted to the hazard of high surface temperature and should stay away to avoid burns or clothing ignition. - Any safety screen or guard removed for servicing an appliance must be replaced prior to operating the heater